kanmaytacker/fundamentals/database/notes/05-sql-primer-worksheet.md

 # Queries

 ## Insert queries
-1. Insert a row with your name and all the other fields
+1. Insert a row with your name and all the other fields in **students** table
 ```sql

 ```

-1. Insert a row with just mandatory fields
+1. Insert a row with just mandatory fields in **students** table
 ```sql

 ```